pymupdf/PyMuPDF/docs/document.rst

       :arg sequence toc:

-          A Python sequence (list or tuple) with **all bookmark entries** that should form the new table of contents.
+          A list or tuple with **all bookmark entries** that should form the new table of contents.
 Output variants of :meth:`getToC` are acceptable.
 To completely remove the table of contents specify an empty sequence or None.
 Each item must be a list with the following format.

           * [lvl, title, page [, dest]] where